 According to the World Resources Institute (WRI), the agriculture sector accounts for nearly as much of world’s greenhouse gas emissions (12%) as the transportation sector (14%).

-At Better Cotton, we aim to help farmers substantially reduce their greenhouse gas emissions while increasing their crop quality and yields through good soil health and farming practices that capture carbon into soil.
+Our goal is to help farmers substantially reduce their greenhouse gas emissions while increasing their crop quality and yields through good soil health and farming practices that capture carbon into soil.

 As one of the world’s largest crops, cotton production contributes to GHG emissions.
 Cotton production contributes to climate change by emitting greenhouse gases, some of which can be avoided or reduced: